 The Gentle Power of a Well-Placed Comma

-Think of a well-placed comma like a subtle hand on your reader’s shoulder:
+Think of a comma as a subtle hand on your reader’s shoulder:

 • Slow down here.